greysongy/BestGig/README.md

 As it currently stands, our model is a bare bones proof of concept.
 However, with time we hope to get access to more driver data, and eventually build a multi-factor model with the factors most relevant to workers.

 Under this paradigm, workers would be able to rent out their services to the companies offering the best rates.
 The ultimate hope is that this level of competitive rate comparison would force these larger gig economy companies to offer better wages to their workers.

+## Design Iterations

+From an interface perspective, we considered making the website openly accessible (no login necessary).
+Users preferred the more rapid access, so it made a ton of logical sense.
+Ultimately, we included the login popup since we envisioned a service where users could maintain their accounts by continuously submitting new data to be fed into the model.

+There were also multiple structures for our backend, with one-to-one and one-to-many mappings as potential options for the underlying MySQL storage structure.
+We settled on allowing a user to leave multiple reviews, and storing multiple geographic reviews under a single company.

 ## Here’s how BestGig works: